 Use this form to receive at least three senior editors' comments from the Submittable queue on ONE story under 1000 words.
 These comments are general, thoughtful comments about what's working and what's not.
 If you are looking for more specific feedback, please see below.
 If you do not want feedback, we offer a free submissions option and always will.

 Use this form also to receive feedback on a story that has been rejected by SmokeLong, especially if you received a second-tier rejection indicating that the story sparked a discussion among our editors.
 Please indicate RESUBMISSION in the title.

 For more detailed feedback from one editor, please use the Senior Editor Critique and Feedback form.
-We also offer 7-week asynchronous workshops led by three experienced creative writing teachers each quarter as well as 3-week Flash Intensive workshops.
-If you would like to be on our workshop mailing list, please send an email to email@example.com.
+We also offer 4-week asynchronous workshops led by three experienced creative writing teachers each quarter as well as one-week Flash Intensive workshops.
+If you would like to be on our workshop mailing list, please send an email to firstname.lastname@example.org.

 To help us give relevant and targeted feedback, please let us know whether the story is fiction, creative non-fiction, or hybrid.
 Please put this information directly in the story document.

 Please be aware that we are editors/writers competent to give feedback on literary flash fiction.
 We may not be the right sounding board for fantasy, sci-fi, horror, romance, children's lit, etc. You story needs to be under 1000 words.

 Although you should use this form with the understanding that your story will in all likelihood not be accepted by the journal, if we decide to accept your submission (obviating the need for feedback), your fee will be reimbursed.

-In the overwhelming majority of cases, you will receive a response through Submittable marked DECLINED, and the editors' comments will be included in the response.
+In the overwhelming majority of cases, you will receive a response through Submittable marked COMPLETED, and the editors' comments will be included in the response.
 We try to respond with feedback within 14 days, and we would appreciate a brief note letting us know you received our message and feedback.

 Editor, SmokeLong Quarterly